Freddie Freeman Player Props: Dodgers vs. Blue Jays

 Freddie Freeman At The Plate

-- Freeman has 130 hits and an OBP of .415 to go with a slugging percentage of .587.
-All three of those stats are best among Los Angeles hitters this season.
+- Freeman has 131 hits and an OBP of .412 to go with a slugging percentage of .582.
+All three of those stats lead Los Angeles hitters this season.

-- He ranks second in batting average, third in on base percentage, and second in slugging among qualified hitters in MLB play.
+- Among qualified hitters in MLB, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.

-- In 77.6% of his 98 games this season, Freeman has picked up at least one hit.
-He's also had 40 multi-hit games.
+- Freeman enters this game on a four-game hitting streak.
+During his last games, he's hitting .450 with three homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.